 Tekla Structures stores all files associated with a model in a folder it creates with the same name as the model database (.db1).

 In multi-user mode all users access the same model folder.

-to the \123_project_ABC project folder on your file server.
+to the \123_project_ABC project folder or on your file server, or to a user-defined sub-folder under the \123_project_ABC project folder.
 Ensure that everyone in the project has the correct path for the XS_PROJECT advanced option in the .ini file.

 Folder search order

 When you open a model, Tekla Structures searches for the associated files in specific folders in a set order.
 It is important that you place the files in the correct folders.
 Once Tekla Structures finds the associated files, it stops searching.
 This means that the files that have the same name but are located lower down the search order are ignored.